mikedaltonmtl/scheduler/README.md

 `useApplicationData.test.js`: Custom hooks to modify appointments, contains WebSocket server connection.

-`useVisualMode.test.js`: Custom hook uses a data stack to manage form views for appointments.
+`useVisualMode.test.js`: A custom hook that uses a data stack to manage form views for the appointments.

 ### reducers

-`application.js`: Contains the reducer function and associated function to update spots.
+`application.js`: Contains the reducer function and associated function to update the spots remaining.

 `application.test.js`: Single Jest unit test for error handling in the reducer function.

 ### stories

-`index.js`: Storybook unit tests for individual components.
+`index.js`: Storybook unit tests for the individual components.